irf23/gatsby-tmp-netlify-cms/src/pages/products/index.md

     quote: >-
       Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
-full_image: /img/products-full-width.jpg
+full_image: /img/jumbotron-contactlenses.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Contact Lens subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    We make it easy to make to look good and see well everyday.
+Choose one of our dailies or monthlies subscription plans to receive contact lenses at your doorstep each month.
 Contact us about more details and payment info.
   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.